RPI-ITWS/ITWS-4500-S25-foderj/quiz1/README.md

    if have time add the ability to change the value we want converted

-Creativity:
-   allowing caller to specifiy value, conversion, ect seeing cost of shoes in different countries

 app.get('/runs', (req, res) => {
    //parsing return data to curate database